MohdYasser1/linkedin-customized-messages-generator/PRIVACY_POLICY.md

 # Privacy Policy

-Last updated: 2025-10-20
+Last updated: 2025-10-30

-This Privacy Policy describes how the LinkedIn Customized Messages Generator browser extension (the "Extension") collects, uses, and shares information.
+This Privacy Policy describes how the AI Personalized Message Generator for LinkedIn browser extension (the "Extension") collects, uses, and shares information.

 We are not affiliated with or endorsed by LinkedIn.